KevinZheng0701/KevinZheng0701/README.md

 Hi there![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)I'm Kevin Zheng
 ===================================================================================================================================

 * 📚 I study computer science at the City College of New York(CUNY City College)
 * 🌍 I'm based in New York City
 * 🧠 I'm learning typescript and Next.JS framework.
 * 🤝 I'm open to collaborating on any interesting projects.
 * ⚡ I also like developing games in Unity in my free time.
+* 🔭 Take a look at my resume: [Resume](https://github.com/KevinZheng0701/KevinZheng0701/blob/main/Resume.pdf)

 ### 💻 Tech stack